 Should the Contracting Party and/or its Affiliates wish to Use other Information Products, to Use Information for purposes other than the Licensed Purposes or to Use the Information through means not listed in the Order Form, the Contracting Party must provide Euronext with an updated Order Form at least 10 (ten) business days prior to such Use.

-The Contracting Party and its Affiliates will ensure that an Access ID is required for all Use of Real-Time Data by Users and Devices of the Contracting Party, its Affiliates and its Service Facilitators.
-The allocation of Access IDs should represent the Reportable Unit as described in the EMDA Reporting Policy.
+The Contracting Party and its Affiliates will ensure that an Access ID is required for all Use of Information by Users and Devices of the Contracting Party, its Affiliates and its Service Facilitators.
+The allocation of Access IDs should represent the Reportable Units described in the EMDA Reporting Policy.
 An Access ID can be, but is not limited to, a “username”.
-As example, an Entitlement System could use a host name, IP address, or MAC/network address as an Access ID.
-Only a suitable, correct and complete application procedure (e.g. registration by username and password) ensures that solely the registered User and/or Device can use the Access ID.
+As an example, an Entitlement System could use a host name, IP address, or MAC/network address as an Access ID.
+Only a suitable, correct and complete application procedure (e.g., registration by username and password) ensures that solely the registered User and/or Device can use the Access ID.

 The Contracting Party shall provide Euronext with a list of all its and its Affiliates’ Information Suppliers (including Managed Non-Display Providers) in the Order Form.
 The Contracting Party shall notify Euronext promptly via the Order Form of any changes to such list of Information Suppliers.